 Felton G. Clark

 *Felton G. Clark was born on this date in 1903.
 He was a Black educator and administrator.

-His tenure at Southern saw its greatest challenge during the early years of 20th century American Civil Rights movement.
+His tenure at Southern saw its greatest challenge during the early years of the 20th-century American Civil Rights movement.
 On March 28, 1960, seven Southern University students participated in a sit-in at the lunch counter of the S.H.
 Kress store in Baton Rouge and were arrested.
-The next day, Southern students organized more sit-ins, which were subsequently followed by more arrests.
+The next day, Southern students organized more sit-ins, followed by more arrests.
 To protest the arrests, thousands of students marched through the streets of Baton Rouge.
 The unrest was met by harsh criticism from Louisiana governor Earl K. Long who demanded that Clark take swift and decisive action against the students who staged the sit-ins.

 Under Clark’s leadership, Southern University prospered.
-It grew from a small college with 40 buildings and 1,500 students in 1938 to large public university with satellite campuses in New Orleans and Shreveport.
-At his retirement in 1969, the University had more than 11,000 students, making it the largest Black university in enrollment in the nation and its annual budget exceeded $12 million dollars.
-Felton G. Clark died in New Orleans on July 5, 1970 at the age of 66.
+It grew from a small college with 40 buildings and 1,500 students in 1938 to a large public university with satellite campuses in New Orleans and Shreveport.
+At his retirement in 1969, the University had more than 11,000 students, making it the largest Black university in enrollment in the nation, and its annual budget exceeded 12 million dollars.
+Felton G. Clark died in New Orleans on July 5, 1970, at 66.